rudresh051/DevOps/GoogleCloudAssociateEngineerCourse/File005.md

 * Give **each application/service a unique service account**.
 * **Do not use user accounts** for automation.
 * Apply minimal permissions to service accounts and **use Workload Identity Federation** if you want to avoid long-lived keys.
+* When using service accounts, treat each app as a separate trust boundary
+* **Do not delete service accounts** that are in use by running services
+* Rotate user managed service account keys
+* Name service account keys to reflect use and permissions
+* Restrict service account access
+* Don't check in service account keys into source code
 ---

 ### 🧾 8. **Enable and Monitor Audit Logs**

 * Enable **Cloud Audit Logs** (Admin Activity logs are always on).
 * Monitor logs for **suspicious activity**, such as unexpected permission grants or denied requests.
+* Use Cloud Audit Logs to regularly audit IAM policy changes
+* Audit who can edit IAM policies on projects
+* Export audit logs to Cloud Storage for long-term retention
+* Regularly audit service account key access
+* Restrict log access with logging roles
 ---

 ### 📦 9. **Use Custom Roles Carefully**